- MiningMath Home Page

 On MiningMath, you can force mining and restrict mining using surfaces based on coordinates and defined as a 3D-grid of points in the CSV format.
 Surfaces are the most important constraints within MiningMath's hierarchy, allowing you to impose one's understanding and take control of prior results and operational aspects.

 Using surfaces, you are able to play with geotechnical aspects, force certain regions to allocate waste material, restrict areas to protect the environment, and/or guide operational aspects by importing a designed pit.

 Due to the complexity of this subject, surfaces will be treated in a specific section of our tutorial.

 When comparing MiningMath with software that works with Lerchs-Grossmann, you will probably need to adopt fair parameters in order to obtain reasonable conclusions.
 In this case, it is suggested that you use small values for minimum widths and great values for Vertical Rate of Advance on MiningMath, making it less operational as the traditional ones.

 It's worth mentioning that this minimum limit does not represent cut-off values.
 Since it is based on average parameters, the algorithm can use lower values to respect this parameter and increase the NPV with higher ones.
 If you wish to input a cut-off, a good way to do it is by filtering these blocks and assigning the the mass as a sum field, as mentioned here.

-Click on Overview (Figure 12) for a single page summary of all parameters related to the direct block scheduling, as illustrated in the figure below.
+Click on Overview (Figure 12) for a single page summary of all parameters related to the scheduling, as illustrated in figure 12.